expo/expo/docs/pages/get-started/installation.md

 import TerminalBlock from '~/components/plugins/TerminalBlock';

-Developing Expo apps locally requires a CLI, and a client app or web browser to run the project.
-You can also get started in the browser with [Snack](https://snack.expo.io/).
+There are two tools that you need to develop apps with Expo: a command line app called Expo CLI to initialize and serve your project and a mobile client app called Expo client to open it on iOS and Android.
+Any web browser will work for opening the project on the web.

 ## 1. Expo CLI

 Expo CLI is a tool for developing apps and websites with React.
-Expo CLI also has a web-based GUI that pops up in your web browser when you start your project &mdash; this can be used in favor of the CLI if you're not yet comfortable using a terminal or just prefer GUIs, both have similar capabilities.
+Expo CLI also has a web-based GUI that pops up in your web browser when you start your project &mdash; you can use the GUI instead of the command line interface if you're not yet comfortable using a terminal or prefer GUIs, both have similar capabilities.

 ### Requirements